programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 When sorting by linked objects, the whole hierarchy is considered by default.
 Using `with_path`: **false** you can override this behaviour.

-Also it is possible to use the field "_score" which allows to sort by the relevance of the object in the search.
+Also it is possible to use the field `_score` which allows to sort by the relevance of the object in the search.
 The more should clauses that match, the more relevant the object.

 #### Output: sort

-When sorting fields are defined each object will includes an attribute "_sort" with an array of values used to sort, one value per sorting field.
+When sorting fields are defined each object will includes an attribute `_sort` with an array of values used to sort, one value per sorting field.
 Sort values are encoded in base64.

 ### <a name="aggregations"></a> Aggregations